Digital Millennium Copyright Act (“DMCA”)

 4. If possible, provide information sufficient to permit Mitchell Ellis Products Inc. to notify the owner/administrator of the allegedly infringing webpage or other content (an email address is preferred).

-5. Include the following statement: “I have a good faith belief that use of the copyrighted materials described above as allegedly infringing is not authorised by the copyright owner, his/her agent or the law.”
+5. Include the following statement: “I have a good faith belief that use of the copyrighted materials described above as allegedly infringing is not authorized by the copyright owner, his/her agent or the law.”

-6. Include the following statement: “I swear, under penalty of perjury, that the information in the notification is accurate and that I am the copyright owner or am authorised to act on behalf of the owner of an exclusive right that is allegedly infringed.”
+6. Include the following statement: “I swear, under penalty of perjury, that the information in the notification is accurate and that I am the copyright owner or am authorized to act on behalf of the owner of an exclusive right that is allegedly infringed.”

 7. Sign the paper.

 8. Send the written communication to the following address:

 Mitchell Ellis Products Inc.